Naben-dev/Rich-Presence-Naben/Naben_RichPresence/Tuto Config.md

 Voici un petit script RichPresence Discord qui vous permet d'avoir un statut personnalisé quand on joue sur votre serveur FiveM, le tout avec un système de boutons !

-Here is a small RichPresence Discord script that allows you to have a custom status when playing on your FiveM server, all with a button system !
+Here is a small RichPresence Discord script that allows you to have a custom status when playing on your FiveM server, with a buttons system !

 ___________________________